nicesapien-too/coolbuilder/README.md

 4. Click on sub-domains
 5. Type in your name, then click "Create".
 6. Then open file manager and upload files from public folder in the htdocs folder.
-7. Replace "You" with your name in code everywhere.
+7. Replace "name" constant variable with your name in config.js file.
 8. Open the subdomain you created in a web browser.
 #### Enjoy!

-## Installation (Github)
+## Hosting (Github)
 1. Fork the repository.
+2. Move files to root from public folder, and delete any duplicate files from root folder.
-2. Enable Github pages.
+3 Enable Github pages.
-3. Replace "You" with your name in code everywhere.
+4 Replace "name" constant variable with your name in config.js file.

+## Contributing
+The code is mainly in public folder.
+So, I think editing any other file is not needed.
+However, you might want to edit readme after editing code, you can do that.
+After making changes to code you can open a pull request.
+NEVER EVER make changes to any file in `main` branch.
+Always use `dev` branch
 #### Enjoy!